Omnichannel programs and in-store verification

 • Retail associates, customer service agents, and other in-store team members should be made aware of your gated offer, as well as how to verify customers.
 They should be comfortable helping consumers verify via store-provided tablet (if relevant) and consumer-owned mobile devices.

-• With the Omnichannel Package, SheerID provides "train-the-trainer" consulting, where we will teach your in-store training staff everything they need to know about verifications so that they can pass this on to other key team members.
+• With the InStore product, SheerID provides "train-the-trainer" consulting, where we will teach your in-store training staff everything they need to know about verifications so that they can pass this on to other key team members.

 Separate in-store and online programs